YMMV / Halloween

 - Awesome Music: The main theme.
 Seriously, try listening to it without getting the chills.
 Just try it.

-- Complete Monster: Michael Myers is a cold-blooded serial killer with a hatred of teenage sexuality and a fondness for carving knives.
-After killing his sister at the age of six, Michael breaks out of prison as an adult and goes on a killing spree through his hometown of Haddonfield, on his way to kill his surviving sister, murdering three of her friends before targeting her.
-He's stopped, but the horror doesn't end there, as the series spits into two timelines.
-In both of them Michael returns repeatedly, making numerous attempts on Laurie, her daughter Jaime, and anybody else who gets in his way.
-In Jamie's timeline, he finally kills Jamie and then targets her newborn baby note In that same movie, it was initially believed he was under the control of an evil cult, but he proves his evil is beyond anyone's control when he massacres them too.
-In the H20 timeline, after tracking Laurie down, he fakes his death by switching places with a paramedic, who was killed in his place by Laurie, before tracking Laurie down in an insane asylum, and later kills people filming a reality TV show in his house a year after his goal was seemingly complete.
-Incapable of feeling empathy, and driven by a loathing of seemingly everybody he encounters, the unstoppable and perpetually silent Michael helped to define the slasher movie as we know it, and remains one of the most bone-chillingly evil slasher villains.
+- Complete Monster: Michael Myers in the original films is a cold-blooded Serial Killer with a hatred of teenage sexuality and a fondness for carving knives.
+After killing his sister at the age of six, Michael breaks out of mental asylum as an adult and goes on a killing spree through his hometown of Haddonfield, on his way to kill his surviving sister, murdering three of her friends before targeting her.
+He's stopped, but the horror doesn't end there, as in the H20 timeline, after tracking Laurie down, he fakes his death by switching places with a paramedic—after crushing said paramedic's larynx so he couldn't cry outócausing the paramedic to get killed in his place by Laurie.
+Michael then tracks Laurie down in an insane asylum, and later kills people filming a reality TV show in his house a year after his goal was seemingly complete.
+Incapable of feeling empathy, and driven by a loathing of seemingly everybody he encounters, the unstoppable and perpetually silent Michael helped to define the Slasher Movie as we know it, and remains one of the most bone-chillingly evil slasher villains.

 - Cry for the Devil: The remakes try to depict Michael's childhood as depressingly broken.
 Whether you do feel sorry for the guy is up in the air.